 When it comes to rare coins, there are two major types in today's market: grade rarities and mintage rarities.
-One of these types is solid gold, while the other might be a sucker's bet.
-Do you know which is which, and why?
+One of these types of rarities is "solid gold," while the other might be a sucker's bet.

 Rare coins fall into two major classes: Mintage Rarities and Grade Rarities.
 Let's begin with the definition of each: